IlijaGacov/eda-assignment/README.md

 + Confirmation Mailer - Fully implemented.
 + Rejection Mailer - Fully implemented.
 + Process Image - Fully implemented
-+ Process Delete - Partially implemented.
++ Process Delete - Partially implemented (Only removes it from the S3 Bucket).
 + Update Table - Not implemented.

 ### Phase 3 (if relevant).